How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 Gazebos, sun loungers and umbrellas on the Lara beach on a sunny summer day in Antalya, Turkey.

-Most beaches are free to enter, and if there is a fee, it’s because it’s a special location, e.g., Incekum Beach in Marmaris or the Blue Lagoon in Olu Deniz.
-You’ll know about this before you get to the beach, and it’s likely to be a low cost anyway – often around 50 lira per person at most.
+Most beaches are free to enter, and if there is a fee, it’s because they’re special locations, e.g., Incekum Beach in Marmaris or the Blue Lagoon in Ölü Deniz.
+You’ll know about this before you get to the beach, and it’s likely to be low cost anyway – for me, it’s never been more than 50 Lira per person.

 However, some public beaches do charge for sun loungers or parasols.
 If you go to a beach owned by a hotel (if they allow non-residents), a bar, or a restaurant, you’ll usually have free access to facilities as long as you buy food and drinks throughout the day.
 But if it’s a standalone beach, there will probably be a charge.